M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

 # Squash and Stroke Rehabilitation Coaching Robot

-This repo contains code for running both the squash coaching and stroke rehabilitation systems on Pepper.
-This README is written with the intention to allow people from Heriot-Watt University and the National Robotarium to run the systems as demonstrations.
-However, it should also provide enough information for anyone external to this group to get things up and running and start editing the code.
+This repo contains code for running squash coaching and stroke rehabilitation systems on Pepper.
+The purpose of these systems and the project as a whole, is to research the effects of using a robot to guide a user through individual exercise across multiple domains, when a coach/physiotherapist is not available.
+To provide a detailed background of the system, any publications coming from this repo will be listed in the publications section below.

-Below is the initial steps required for both demonstrations so please follow these first.
-Specific instructions for running the squash demo can be found at the bottom of this README.
-For detailed instructions on how to install and run the stroke rehabilitation demo, see the "long-term stroke" branch.
+This README is written with the intention to guide anyone external to the project in getting the system up and running and starting to edit the code for their own purposes.
+If you are interested only in running one of the systems, or are from Heriot-Watt University/The National Robotarium and looking to demo the systems, please refer to the "long-term squash" or "long-term stroke" branch.

-The demonstrations are the same code as was used for the evaluations of the system with participants so should be fairly robust.
-However, they are a bit complex to set up and run and the code is a bit hacked together in places.
-A description of the studies run and the background to the project can be found in the demos folder in Dropbox: https://www.dropbox.com/home/ITT%20Group%20team%20folder/Demos/Squash%20and%20Stroke%20Rehabilitation.
-For externals, any publications coming from this system will be listed in the publications section below to provide background about the project.
+Below are the initial steps required for both systems so please follow these first.
+Next is an outline of the code and where changes are required to allow adaption to other domains.
+The majority of the code (other than the domain specific parts which have been removed from the master branch and can be found in the "long-term squash" and "long-term stroke" branches respectively) was used for evaluations of the system with participants so should be fairly robust.
+However, it is a bit complex to set up and run and the code is a bit hacked together in places.

 NOTE: The demonstrations will only work on the ITT group's Pepper (the one with the "EM1.69" sticker on the back) due to different tablet versions on the other Peppers.
 They are set up to work with the ITT Pepper router at the moment.
 If you wish to run the demos through a different network, you will have to update various IP addresses - this is explained further in the individual README's of the demos.